/

 $300 – $500

 Both on-campus and off-campus housing options are available.
-Los Angeles can be expensive but offers numerous part-time job opportunities.
+Los Angeles can be expensive, but it offers numerous part-time job opportunities.

 5. San Francisco, California